ayspencer/automating-aws-with-py/README.md

-# automating-aws-with-py
+# Automating-AWS-With-Py.
-Repository for automating AWS with Python
+Repository for cloud guru course: Automating AWS with Python